-Coming to a midweek church service
+Coming to service

 We are delighted that we can welcome people back into our church for a service of worship, even if it is more restricted than what we are used to.
 We hope you will enjoy the service and the chance for some fellowship, if only at a distance.

 We can only have a limited number of people at a service because we must maintain 2-metre distancing.
 There are places for 16 individual people, but people who come from the same household may sit together, which will increase the total number we can accommodate.

 Before coming to church, you will need to book.
 Details of how to book will be given in the Order of Service for the Sunday before and also on our church website.
 Because of the limited numbers, we won’t be able to accommodate you if you haven’t booked.
 When booking, you will be asked for your contact details for the Scottish Test & Protect scheme.

 · At all times, you must keep at least 2 metres away from anyone you don’t live with.
 It will obviously be tempting to chat to others, but please keep to marked places to wait outside the church and, once inside, please stay in the seat you are given.

 · You should bring a mask and should put it on before going into the church.
 If you forget your mask, please ask an usher, who will be able to give you one.
 If you are unable to wear a mask for medical reasons, please let the usher know.
 Otherwise, please keep your mask on throughout the time you are in the church.

 · Don’t bring any personal belongings beyond the minimum you need.
 Anything you do bring you should keep with you at all times.

 · Dress for the weather.
 You may need to wait outside the church for several minutes.

 · We have had to remove the pew cushions, so you may find the pews a little uncomfortable for sitting.
 If you need to, you may bring a small cushion, but please remember that any personal item may be a risk to others, so ensure you keep it with you at all times, ideally in a small bag when not in use.